commercetools/commercetools-bundles-starter/packages/platform-extension-dynamic-bundles/docs/index.md

 layout: default
 title: Platform Extension - Dynamic Bundles
 ---
-Based of the static bundles extension.
+NOTE: This package is based of the static bundles extension.
 This package serves as a starter for dynamic bundles to customize your cart flow solution.

-# Platform Extension - Static Bundles
+# Platform Extension - Dynamic Bundles
 {: .no_toc }

 ## Index